seiyria/drakkar/_other/misc-facts.md

 * `form illusion dense|l-forest|r-forest` triggers the Tree Hugger quirk.

+## Quirks

+* Innate Armor, when 100/100, adds as much AC as the Paladin Nameless Lord Armor.

 ## Miscellaneous

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.